10 phrases to say to your kids to inspire confidence

 When I was a kid, there was always fun, play, and laughter.
 My grown-up heart seeks those things out when life gets big and heavy.
-My mom still says this to me when I drop my kids off at her house for a sleepover.
+My mom still says this to me when I drop my kids off, for a sleepover at her house.
+So they can have fun, watching their favorite sports, reading stories and sleeping together in her new comfy mattress.
 She shoves me out the door and tells me not to worry about a thing.

 Then she wants to know all the fun things I did while she took care of my kids.
 She gets joy out of my joy.
 In this simple way, she tells me that I am not a burden; I am a joy.
 My kids are a joy.
 It makes my heart swell, like I really am doing a good job.

 10 | I am so proud of you